 All of our children are taught about, and constantly reminded of, the ways in which they may stay safe whilst using the internet and the current methods of electronic communication.
-Our Online E-Safety Policy and Acceptable Use Policy outline in detail the steps the school take to ensure all children are safe online.
+Our Online Safety Policy and Acceptable Use policies outline in detail the steps the school take to ensure all children are safe online.

 It is the general view of the school that electronic imagery of our children is not usually shared beyond the internal needs of the school, i.e. through our website or other removable media.
 However, it may be desirable at times for images of children to be used in this way to celebrate whole school, group, or individual achievements.
 The school will ensure parents/carers are consulted before any such images are used in this way and that child names are not used.
+Please see the Image Use Policy available on the school website for further information.